navin772/GSOC_Stock_prediction/fin_dashboard/README.md

 3. main.py: Contains all the Streamlit configurations/page setup and uses the other files to create the application.

-4. plot_charts.py: Contains the modified and generalized form of the Jupyter Notebook code we created in the previous steps.
+4. plot_charts.py: Contains the Prophet ML model for predicting stock prices.
 Contains two python functions - one for long term and other for short term predictions.

 5. sentiment.py: Collects stock news from Google News and uses the VADER sentiment analysis tool to determine the stock’s trend.